All-New X-Men: One Down

 Present Beast is visited by the Watcher who shows him multiple realities that will never occur due to his meddling with time.
 Back at Cyclops's New Xavier School for the Gifted, X-23 leaves the school upset about Scott leaving with the Starjammers.
 She then gets stabbed by Raze Darkholme, who shapeshifted into Scott.
 Raze then sneaks into the school pretending to be X-23.
 The Future Brotherhood of Evil Mutants then attack the school.
 It turns out that after the Battle of the Atom, Raze send himself a message into the future to warn himself that they lose the Battle of the Atom and need a new strategy—use the Cuckoos to take out the team and neutralize Jean.
 What he didn't expect was X-23 healing herself and returning to the base.
 X-2 was able to sneak in thanks to Jean's Psychic shielding and stabs Charles.
 It turns out the Brotherhood has been under Charles psychic manipulation the entire time.
 Charles then forces the X-Men to fight each other, but the Brotherhood, no longer under Charles' control, fight him.
 After the battle the Brotherhood agree to return to the future peacefully and Raze and Charles are sent to The Cage, an extra-max prison for super villains.
 Charles is depowered while in prison, but he is allowed to write a note, which he writes for his future self to warn him about the loss.

 In the aftermath, Angel and X-23 have some time to bond and start a relationship.
-Kitty and Star-lord continue their long-distance relationship by chatting via hologram.
+Kitty and Star-Lord continue their long-distance relationship by chatting via hologram.
 Jean Grey and Emma Frost have a psychic sparring session, but eventually bond and finally become friends.
 Current Beast, current Bobby Drake and Storm find the school to announce that Scott Summers is needed in Westchester for the reading of Charles Xavier's last will and testament.

 The Ultimate Adventure

-While the staff of the New Xavier School for mutants travel to Westchester for the reading of Xavier's last will and testament, the students inspect cerebro.
+While the staff of the New Xavier School for mutants travel to Westchester for the reading of Xavier's last will and testament, the students inspect Cerebro.
 They notice a new mutant appear in Texas, so they decide to visit the mutant.
 It turns out she is a teleporter and in a panic teleports them into the Ultimate Marvel universe by accident.
 Jean Grey meets with the new Spider-Man, Iceman stumbles into Mole Man's lair, Angel and X-23 meet up with Wolverine's son and the Ultimate X-Men.
-They all join up to save Beast who was captured by the local Doctor Doom.
+They all join up to save Beast, who was captured by Doctor Doom.
 They eventually track down the girl and teleport back to Earth-616, but right before Jean Grey gives Miles Morales a kiss.

 Returning to their universe, the team are reunited with Cyclops when they are called upon to aid the Guardians of the Galaxy in retrieving the fabled Black Vortex.
 Cyclops, Iceman and Groot become superpowered by the Vortex and return it to Captain Marvel.